salahmusthafa/task-management-system/README.md

 - Only basic validation and error handling in MVP

 ## Credits
-Developed by TaskFlow Solutions by Salah Musthafa.
+Developed for TaskFlow Solutions by Salah Musthafa.
 For questions, contact salahmusthafa2@gmail.com.